yihao001/yihao001.github.io/_projects/bc3409_bankrupt.md

 - X_4 = market cap / total liabilities,
 - X_5 = sales / total assets.

-The coefficients vary depends on the dataset used.
+The coefficients vary depending on the dataset used.
 For the above example, it was based on 66 companies (mainly in the manufacturing industry) with assets > $1 million (keep in mind that this was proposed in the 60s).

 In general, bankruptcy risk is higher if the z-score is low (< 1.8).
 However, it's more nuanced than a binary classification as a score above 3.0 suggests that bankruptcy is unlikely, while values between 1.8 and 3.0 are indeterminate.